Destinations Italy Milan & Lakes

 Only in Lombardy

-Eight dishes and three drinks that define the region.
-Order these.
-In this order.
+Eight dishes and three drinks that define the region, in the order we'd order them.

 Worth knowing